Filip Helander: Hellas Verona

-On 22 July 2015, Helander signed for Hellas Verona in the Italian Serie A. On 23 September, he made his debut against Internazionale in a 1–0 defeat at the San Siro.
+On 22 July 2015, Helander signed for Italian club Hellas Verona.
+On 23 September, he made his debut against Internazionale in a 1–0 defeat at the San Siro.
 In the next game against Lazio at home he again was in the starting line up and in the 33rd minute he scored his first Serie A goal.
 Lazio went on to win the game 2–1.

 Bologna

 On 31 August 2016, Helander joined Bologna on a season-long loan deal, with an obligation to sign outright at the end of season.
 As part of the deal, Nicolò Cherubin moved to Verona.
 On 12 June 2017, Helander joined Bologna on a definitive basis.

 The following season, his second with the Rossoblù, Helander found more space in the rotation under coach Roberto Donadoni, playing 29 games.
 His club season ended early in April 2018 because of an injury, but without risking the World Cup in which he participated as a reserve.